 Although a school does so much more than teach subjects, we make no apologies for placing a heavy emphasis on our curriculum.
-Its quality, and the rigour with which it is delivered, will have life altering effects on the young people whose community we serve.
+Its quality, and the rigour with which it is delivered, has a lifelong impact on the young people we serve.

 This page provides a brief outline of the curriculum model we operate.
 For more details of the specific content covered in each subject, at each key stage, please visit the individual subject pages below.

 For subject-specific curriculum queries, please contact the relevant teacher listed on our ‘staff’ page.

 A combination of budget pressures and worries about school accountability measures at KS4 mean that it is becoming increasingly common to see creative and technical subjects being squeezed out of the KS3 curriculum.
 However, at Lymm High School we place a very high value on these subjects in terms of their impact on young people’s lives and we pride ourselves on maintaining a broad and balanced, three year KS3 curriculum.

 Therefore, all students study English, Maths, Science, French, History, Geography, RS, PE and ICT/Computing, and in addition, we provide a broad performing arts offer for all students that includes Drama, Dance and Music, as well as lessons in Art, Food and Design Technology.

 These timetabled lessons are supplemented by an outstanding range of activities to promote social, moral, spiritual and cultural growth, including our Life Programme, which covers RSE, PSHE, and SMSC.